nigeljohnson73/WRFCOM/README.md

 Libraries required
 ------------------
 * NTPClient (for getting the network time)
-* Adafruit BMP3XX Library (if youre using the BMP390 Barometric Pressure Sensor)
+* Adafruit BMP3XX Library (for the BMP390 Barometric Pressure Sensor)
-* Adafruit LSM6DS, (for the LSM6DSO32 32g 6DOF IMU)
+* Adafruit LSM6DS (for the LSM6DSO32 and LSMM6DOX IMU)
+* Adafruit LIS3MDL (for the LIS3MDL magnetometer)
-* Adafruit Unified Sensor and Adafruit BusIO (for the LSM6DSO32 IMU and DPS310 Barometric Pressure Sensor)
+* Adafruit Unified Sensor and Adafruit BusIO (for the LSM6DSO32/oX IMU and DPS310 Barometric Pressure Sensor)
 * Adafruit LC709203F (for the LiPO monitor)
 * RTCLib (for the PCF8523 RTC module)
 * SparkFun Qwiic OpenLog (for the OpenLog module)